American Samoa: American football

-About 30 ethnic Samoans, all from American Samoa, currently play in the National Football League, and more than 200 play NCAA Division I college football.
+As of 2010, 30 ethnic Samoans, all from American Samoa, played in the National Football League, and more than 200 played NCAA Division I college football.
 In recent years, it has been estimated that a Samoan male (either an American Samoan, or a Samoan living in the mainland United States) is anywhere from 40 to 56 times more likely to play in the NFL than a non-Samoan American, giving American Samoa the nickname "Football Islands".
 Samoans are the most disproportionately overrepresented ethnic group in the National Football League.

 Six-time All-Pro Junior Seau was one of the most famous Americans of Samoan heritage ever to play in the NFL, having been elected to the NFL 1990s All-Decade Team and Pro Football Hall of Fame.
 Pittsburgh Steelers safety Troy Polamalu, though born and raised in the mainland United States, is another famous American of Samoan heritage to have played in the NFL, not having his hair cut since 2000 (and only because a USC coach told him he had to) and wearing it down during games in honor of his heritage.
 The football culture was featured on 60 Minutes on January 17, 2010.

 At the 2016 Republican National Convention, American Samoa's delegation said American Samoa is "the greatest exporter of NFL players".